Hybrid roller coaster: History

-Terminology

-The term "hybrid roller coaster" began to be used by coaster enthusiasts when New Texas Giant opened in 2011 and Six Flags classified the roller coaster as wood, despite having steel tracks.
+The term "hybrid roller coaster" was introduced when New Texas Giant opened in 2011 and Six Flags classified the roller coaster as wood, despite having steel tracks.
 In response to the confusion over this ride classification, Six Flags reclassified the roller coaster as a "hybrid", which has since been used to refer to many other coasters that incorporate both steel and wood.
-Coasters are typically classified as steel or wood based on what their track material is made from.
-The use of the phrase is controversial.
+Hybrid coasters are still typically classified as steel or wood based on what their track material is made from.

+RMC and The Gravity Group are at the forefront of modern hybrid coaster construction.
+RMC is most well-known for refurbishing old wooden roller coasters by converting them into hybrids with steel track, beginning with New Texas Giant at Six Flags Over Texas in 2011.
+One of their most popular conversions is Steel Vengeance at Cedar Point, which has been consistently ranked as one of the best steel coasters in Amusement Today's Golden Ticket Awards.
+The Gravity Group designs coasters with wooden track and steel support structures, such as Mine Blower at Fun Spot America Kissimmee and Kentucky Flyer at Kentucky Kingdom.

+Some roller coasters which were originally completely wooden may receive steel track from Great Coasters International (Titan Track) or RMC (208 ReTraK) in efforts to make their ride experiences smoother.
+Examples of this can be found on Tremors at Silverwood Theme Park and The Predator at Six Flags Darien Lake.